NBC's Peacock: Prices, free trial, discounts, launch date, devices, shows and movies

 Peacock will launch for everyone else in the US on July 15.
 NBCUniversal launched a "preview" of Peacock's streaming service April 15 for Comcast's Xfinity X1 cable customers and its Flex streaming customers.

-International expansion will come, NBC said, but it didn't specify a timeline.
+International expansion will come, Peacock has said, but it didn't specify a timeline.

 Peacock's launch comes near the tail end of a busy time for new streaming services.
 April brought the debut of Quibi, a mobile streaming service from Hollywood giant Jeffrey Katzenberg, which is focusing on bite-size films.
 HBO Max launched in the US at the end of May, and Apple TV Plus and Disney Plus both rolled out in November.